proactis-documentation/documentation-source/docs/p2p/purchaseInvoiceGateway.md

 ### Invoice

 The next section contains the details of the invoices to be imported.
-The gateway allows multiple claims to be included in a single xml document.
+The gateway allows multiple documents to be included in a single xml document.
 At least one invoice must be included.

 ```xml
 <pro:Invoice  InvoiceDate='2003-08-27'